Koenvh1/ets2-local-radio/README.md

 # ETS2/ATS Local Radio

 ETS2/ATS Local Radio plays radio from where you are, in ETS2.
 Feel the immersion when the Swedish radio plays in Sweden, and the Polish radio in Poland.
-It will switch automatically, and allow you to switch stations while driving.
+It will switch automatically, while also allowing you to switch stations while driving.

 ETS2 Local Radio contains over 500 radio stations that you could realistically listen to if you were driving in that actual country.